 I’ve been described as having a sweet tooth (or having only sweet teeth…) so when Lisbon, Portugal was introduced as the city with a sweet tooth, I had a feeling that we would get along.
-And when I met locals who are kind, laid-back and welcoming, that feeling became fact.
+And when I met locals who are kind, laid-back, and welcoming, that feeling became a fact.
+It’s easy to travel Lisbon on a budget, and this city quickly became one of my favorite spots in Europe!

 This may be considered blasphemy to those who love Pastéis de Belém, but I prefer the pastel de nata at Confectionaria Nacional because they are sweeter and have less of an egg taste.
 They also have rows upon rows of almond cookies and pastries.. so I was sold!